extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/install.rst

 purchasing.
 These commands will install |bwc|, Network Essentials, DC Fabric Automation Suite, and then configure all components to work together on a single host:

-First, install |bwc| v2.6 required for DC Fabric Automation Suite v1.2:
+First, install |bwc| v2.6.
+This version is required for DC Fabric Automation Suite v1.2

 .. code-block:: bash